- File extensions: .xliff, .xlf, .xml

 - Any context data are handled.

-- Plural data are handled.
+- Plural data are handled in the following manner:

 - Developer comments are supported the following way: